foal20ym/foal20ym/README.md

 ## 🚀 About Me
 <p align="left">
   Hi there!
-I'm a Software Engineering student with one year remaining in my academic journey.
-I thrive on the thrill of turning complex  problems into elegant and efficient solutions through code. </p>
+My name is Alexander and I'm a Software Engineering student with one year remaining in my academic career.
+I love problem solving, mathematics, and to learn new technologies and skills.
+In my opinion there is no better feeling than solving a complex problem you've been stuck on for some time. </p>

 ## :hammer_and_wrench: Tech Stack